rit-coms/COMS-Console/README.md

 - **Dark Mode:** Introduce a dark mode option for user experience and accesibility

 - **Expanded Controller Support:** Increase support for various game controllers to enhance accessibility and user engagement

-- **QuackBox Design System:** Implement a QuackBox-specific design system, to improve user interface and experience

 ## Feedback